jtcriswell/bpfa/README.md

 	STRUCT <name>

+... and ends with the following special line:

+	END

 The value <name> is used to define the name of the generated structure in the generated C header file.
 For example, the line: